derektypist/derek-dhammaloka-cv/README.md

 ### Content

 Most of the code is taken from the mini-project video with Code Institute.
+Icons taken from the official Font Awesome website.

 ### Media